benpetersen/personal-goals/README.md

 ## Things I'll Do This Week:
 - [ ] Level Up With React: React Router
-- [ ] Watch 2 videos from my content list about Git/Agile
+- [ ] Watch 2 videos from my content list about Angular
-- [ ] Effectively use my time - Shooting for 4 stories next sprint
+- [X] Effectively use my time - Shooting for 4 stories next sprint
 - [ ] Spend more mornings learning Redux and ES6
-- [ ] Go to bed by 10pm, no excuses
+- [X] Go to bed by 10pm, no excuses
-- [ ] Encourage wife about going back to school or job
+- [X] Encourage wife about going back to school or job

 ### Things I'll Do in the Future:
-- [ ] Read a book
+- [ ] Continue to encourage wife.
+Making mistakes are okay.
+Everyone does it.
+- [X] Complete list of Objectives
+- [X] Finish an Algorithms online article
-- [ ] Help migrate F2 Framework from Grunt to npm
+- [ ] Watch Angular courses
-- [ ] Move blog from Jekkyl to static site
+- [ ] Move blog from Jekkyl-Now to Jekkyl
 - [ ] Submit a proposal for the importance of being active as a developer
 - [ ] Build a project using ES6 best practices
-- [ ] Finish an Algorithms online course
+- [ ] Write 20 Unit Tests for our Format library

-### Backlog: Side Projects :)
+### Backlog: Side Projectsa and Always be Learning
 - [ ] Work on [React/Redux side project](https://github.com/benpetersen/React-Stock-Quotes)

 ### Backlog: Side Projects & Other Ideas